flecoqui/AzureCosmosDBStepByStep/AppServiceCosmosDB/README.md

 ## Building the application AppServiceEFCosmosDB:

-1. Install .Net Core SDK 3.1.101
+1. Install .Net Core SDK 3.1.101</p>

-The SDK can be downloaded from there: https://dotnet.microsoft.com/download/dotnet-core/3.1
+The SDK can be downloaded from there:</p> https://dotnet.microsoft.com/download/dotnet-core/3.1

 2. Check the installation